 Throughout the process of program development, Fermentation Sciences faculties have developed industry collaborations with local vineyards, wineries, breweries, distilleries, and biotechnology businesses to provide students with a "real-world" classroom for practical experience.
-Students within the program will also have the opportunity to work in the ASU Enology Services Laboratory and develop their laboratory techniques while working with state of the art instrumentation.
+Students within the program will also have the opportunity to work in the App State Chemistry and Fermentation Sciences Service Lab and develop their laboratory techniques while working with state of the art instrumentation.

 Connect with us

 Request more information and receive email updates about Admissions events and deadlines.